jhayer/bacterial_genomics_training/docs/usage.md

 The tutorials are developed by Juliette Hayer and Lokman Galal (Institut de Recherche pour le Développement)

-Some of them are inspired from the teaching materials of Hadrien Gourlé ([https://github.com/HadrienG](https://github.com/HadrienG)).
+Many of them are widely inspired from the teaching materials of Hadrien Gourlé ([https://github.com/HadrienG](https://github.com/HadrienG)).
 Thanks to him :-)
 We created some of them together during our time at the Swedish University of Agricultural Sciences (SLU).
 Thanks to SLU, to the SLU Global bioinformatics Centre (SGBC) and to SLUBI ([SLU Bioinformatics Infrastructure](https://www.slubi.se/))